Educational Concerts

 February 18, 2027, at 10 a.m.February 19, 2027, at 10:30 a.m.April 22, 2027, at 10 a.m.April 23, 2027, at 10:30 a.m.

-Drums & Dances of Africa
+Drums and Dances of Africa

 Introduce your students to the sounds and movements of West Africa, with music and dance that celebrate history, nature and community.
 Presented in partnership with Afriky Lolo.